Cysiek96/Z2J/firstForm/README.md

-The very beggining of form element
+The first steps of form element